WHEN: +iCal

 Under 18s:

-Under 18s are welcome.
+Under 18s are welcome and encouraged.
 Under 14s must be accompanied by an adult.

 Please message me via the enquiry link above and I’ll provide a paper form that will need to be completed by their parent/guardian.